 A lot of people give answers to such questions based on faith rather than reason.
 Even the people that are very smart can have a limit beyond which they stop looking for reasons and take one of the options for granted.
 What is fair, equal opportunity or equal outcome?
 Beyond which point the harm caused by words ceases to be objective?
 Many very smart people base the answers to these questions upon “this is so because it is certainly so”, or think these are the questions of taste where one can agree to disagree.

-But a smart person doesn’t chose what to trust in based on nothing, ever though the choice may not be conscious.
+But a smart person doesn’t choose what to trust in based on nothing, even though the choice may not be conscious.
 And seeing a great number of very smart people believe something is right when that something contradicts my position on the matter (while my argumentation is not flawless) causes me to doubt my own opinion more and more.
-To tell the truth, these constant doubts of my own opinions are rather exhausting.
+To tell the truth, these constant doubts about my own opinions are rather exhausting.